How Much Does Wedding Insurance Cost in 2026?

 Pro Tip: Insurance companies won’t cover claims for incidents that occurred before your policy started, so buy early for maximum protection.

-3. Venue & Location
+3. Venue and Location

 Destination weddings or high-risk venues (outdoor locations, venues in flood zones) may cost more due to increased risk.